aws-samples/aws-get-started-workshop/content/01-up-front-tasks/01-review-requirements.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

 This section introduces the typical requirements for your inital foundation in support of development, test, and production environments.
-Organizations typically require at least the following capabilities when establishing their initial formal environments.
-A typical set of [optional capabilities]({{< relref "05-optional" >}}) are also addressed in this guide.
+You will typically require at least the following capabilities when establishing your initial formal environments.

+Depending on your requirements, you might need to include additional capabilities in support of deploying your first few proof of value workloads to production.
+Setup instructions for [common optional capabilities]({{< relref "05-optional" >}}) are included later in this guide to help you meet these requirements.

+Depending on the types of initial proof of value workload, you'll likely have more requirements that are workload specific.

 ## Cloud Adoption Framework Perspectives